Edited by Christyann M. Darwent, University of California, Davis

 Arctic Anthropology, founded in 1962 by Chester S. Chard, is an international journal devoted to the study of Old and New World northern cultures and peoples.
-Archaeology, ethnology, physical anthropology, and related disciplines are represented, with emphasis on: studies of specific cultures of the arctic, subarctic and contiguous regions of the world; the peopling of the New World; relationships between New World and Eurasian cultures of the circumpolar zone; contemporary problems and culture change among northern peoples; and new directions in interdisciplinary northern research.
+Archaeology, ethnology, physical anthropology, and related disciplines are represented, with emphasis on studies of specific cultures of the arctic, subarctic, and contiguous regions of the world; the peopling of the New World and relationships between New World and Eurasian cultures of the circumpolar zone; contemporary problems and culture change among northern peoples; and new directions in interdisciplinary northern research.

 Back Issues—Complete Back Content Now Online

 Some back issues of Arctic Anthropology are available online as part of a paid subscription.
 Anyone may view TOC's, abstracts, and a sample issue for free at aa.uwpress.org/.
 Access may also be purchased on a limited term basis for a specific article or issue.